sendgrid/docs/source/User_Guide/email_activity_feed.md

    ![]({{root_url}}/img/EASE_advanced_search_filter.gif "Email Activity Advanced Search")

-{% info %}
-To further narrow your search results, select one of the following options:
+*To further narrow your search results:*

 * Search emails by **any** of the following - This search will return more results and will pull in all events that meet *one or more* of the criterion specified by the selected filters. or
 * Search emails by **all** of the following - This search will return fewer results and will pull in events that meet *every* criteria specified by the selected filters.
-{% endinfo %}

 {% anchor H2 %}
 Viewing Event History